osakared/apc-key-25-bitwig/README.md

 Introduction
 ------------

-This is my attempt at getting
+This is an attempt at getting
 [APC Key 25](http://www.akaipro.com/product/apc-key-25) working with [Bitwig](http://www.bitwig.com).
 The goal is to get it doing everything the official script does, plus more.
 Turn this affordable piece of gear into a powerhouse with Bitwig and this script!